 Many of the villages and towns are described as ‘bastides’ which was a medieval form of town planning, and many original buildings from the 12th century and earlier survive, along with their historic markets which are known to have been held in the same place and on the same day for nearly 1000 years.

-More modern history has by and large passed the area by, but there are a few monuments to some Resistance heroes of WW2, and one of the former farmhouses on the Halcyon Leisure portfolio, 16VID Vidalot is known to have been a Resistance hideout and several SOE agents were taken there after parachuting into the nearby area as the first stop on their missions.
+More modern history has by and large passed the area by, but there are a few monuments to some Resistance heroes of WW2, and one of the former farmhouses on the HL Holidays portfolio, 16VID Vidalot is known to have been a Resistance hideout and several SOE agents were taken there after parachuting into the nearby area as the first stop on their missions.
 We learned this by chance a couple of years ago when an old man turned up at the house, having been born there, and related this interesting oral history to the guests who were there at the time, and they relayed it to us

 Art The area abounds with galleries of artists of all types, working in many different media.
 For the classical artists, Claude Monet is known to have gained his inspiration for his paintings of water lilies from the Nursery Latour-Marliac at Temple sur Lot, a short drive along the river from Villeneuve sur Lot.
+This is extremely near Las Cabanes in the France for Families portfolio

 Geography and Geology The Limestone dominated landscape gives rise to numerous features of interest to geography and geology students, with the limestone Aveyron and Tarn gorges and the Causse de Quercy having many classic features.
 Caves are included in this, with Peche Merle and Les Gouffre de Padirac the best known, but many other ones are easily found, or if you wish to go to the word famous cave paintings at Lascaux, that is just an hours drive north of Cahors.